chrysn/resource-directory-replication/draft-amsuess-core-rd-replication.md

 Not all approaches to constrained restful communication use the Resource Directory only in the setup stage;
 some are might also utilize a Resource Directory in more day-to-day operation.

-@@@ get some numbers on how many requests a single RD can deal with
+\[ TODO: get some numbers on how many requests a single RD can deal with. \]

 ## Redundancy